How the Workshop Rotation Model Can Fail

 Update: In churches where last minute planning is the practice, people get recruited to "fill slots" in the classroom, rather than being invited to become part of the vision and process.
 This doesn't build community or ownership.
 I've experienced this in some of the churches I've attended as a "pastor on the loose".
 Some leaders simply view you as someone to help them fill slots.
 That approach almost ensures eventual failure.

-12. The Lure of the next "New and Improved"
+13. Succumbing to the Lure of "New and Improved"

-After doing Rotation for a few years, some churches succumb to the bright and shiny advertising of a THE NEXT new curriculum someone is trying to sell them.
+After doing Rotation for a few years, some churches succumb to the bright and shiny advertising of THE NEXT new curriculum someone is trying to sell them.
+Or they grow tired of what has become normal.
+Some leaders and some churches have Attention Deficit.

 What busy Christian educator wouldn't love to be able to "order your way out of hard work" ??
 We all yearn for a magic bullet wrapped in cellophane.
 Their colorful flyers full of smiling children can eventually wear you down.
 A word of warning: I've had many conversations with curriculum publishers and watched the industry for a long time.Their low-paying, high turnover positions almost ensure a steady flow of new products, rather than improving on old ones.
 They are caught up in "product cycles"...which is shorthand for saying, "when sales start to slump it's time to find the next new thing to sell".